daniel-d7a/obsidian-vaults/Zettelkasten with obsidian/How to rediscover old notes.md

 Maps of contents and index notes help a lot here.

-We can use the [[dataview]] extension, which seemingly allows us to make queries on our vaults, but I haven't tried it yet.
+We can use the[[Glossary#dataview | dataview]] extension, which seemingly allows us to make queries on our vaults, but I haven't tried it yet.

 With dataview, we can query for notes older than a certain date, or notes with a specific tag, or even just random notes.